'If you automatically assume that you understand someone, chances are you won't'

 Son of the Most Ancient and Noble House of Potter,

-The Lord Lucius Abraxas Malfoy, and his wife, the lovely Lady Narcissa (née Black), of Ancient and Noble House of Malfoy, do request the pleasure of your company at their home, Malfoy Manor, located in Salisbury, Wiltshire, on the evening of the 25thDecember in the Year of our Lord 1991, for the year's Yule Ball in support of Saint Mungo's Hospital for Magical Maladies and Injuries.
+The Lord Lucius Abraxas Malfoy, and his wife, the Lady Narcissa (née Black), of the Ancient and Noble House of Malfoy, do request the pleasure of your company at their home, Malfoy Manor, located in Salisbury, Wiltshire, on the evening of the Twenty-Fifth of December, in the Year of our Lord 1991, for this year's Yule Ball, taking place in support of Saint Mungo's Hospital for Magical Maladies and Injuries.

 The evening's entertainment will involve music from a live band, dancing in the main ballroom, as well as a small theatre piece.